dojo/docs/dojo/data/ItemFileReadStore.rst

 ========

 * `Refreshing an ItemFileReadStore <http://dojocampus.org/content/2009/01/31/refeshing-an-itemfilereadstore>`_ - 2009-01-31 - How do you clear out the existing Data in a store, and populate it with new Data in Dojo 1.2?
-* Consider :ref:`dojox.data.AndOrReadStore <dojox/data/AndOrReadStore>` if you want an ItemFileReadStore with better querying capabilities, but don't want to use an entirely different flavour of store.
+* Consider :ref:`dojox.data.AndOrReadStore <dojox/data/AndOrReadStore>` if you want an ItemFileReadStore with better querying capabilities, but don't want to use an entirely different flavor of store.